nrxus/tag/README.md

 Look at the crate `clap` once v3 is released as it might help make the CLI commands a bit cleaner without much work.

+Tests, Tests, Tests.
+Currently neither the CLI app nor the `tag` library itself contain any tests.
+Since most of the code is fairly declarative (not much logic) I don't think we need many unit tests but some high level tests to verify that is "generally" does the right thing for all the activities is needed.